 Busy?
 You can listen to my insights about why Grant Wilson left Ghost Hunters.
 This is an informal, six-minute podcast.
 (I recorded it in a single take.
 It’s okay to laugh when I stumble over words.
 Sure, I’m blushing a little as I laugh, too, but it’s a busy day during a busy week, and I did the best I could.)

 In this six-minute podcast, Fiona Broome shares her thoughts on why Grant Wilson left Ghost Hunters, and what he’s doing now.

 At almost every ghost hunting event I attend, long-time fans of Ghost Hunters always ask me why Grant Wilson left the Ghost Hunters TV show.

-On the show and at the TAPS website, Grant explained why he left the Ghost Hunters show.
+On the show and at the TAPS website, Grant gave a brief explanation of why he left the Ghost Hunters show.

 It wasn’t a sudden decision.
 It wasn’t related to interpersonal relations with fellow cast members.

-Grant simply wanted more time for “other aspects of [his] personal life.”
+As Grant has explained, he simply wanted more time for “other aspects of [his] personal life.”

 Not a surprise

 His decision did not surprise me.
 Grant has always been an excellent paranormal investigator.
-However, I believe that his talents are greater in music and the visual arts.
+However, I believe his talents are greater in creative fields, including music and the visual arts.